andre-motta/andre-motta/README.md

 <br>

+- Software Engineering Intern at [Microsoft](https://github.com/microsoft)
 - CTO and Lead Software Architect at [Oceansoft](https://github.com/ocean-soft)
 - I am a 4th year `PhD Candidate` at the [North Carolina State University](https://www.ncsu.edu/)
 - I graduated with honors as a Computer Science BsC from [Universidade Federal de Minas Gerais](https://ufmg.br/).
 - You have free access to my research ideas [here](https://github.com/ai-se/andre-lustosa)
-- I’m currently researching: Optimization, human in the loop algorithms, and how to think outside of the box
+- I’m currently researching: Search, Optimization, human in the loop algorithms, and how to think outside of the box
-- I’m currently open for: `An Internship`, this is [MY WEBSITE](https://alustos.us).
+- I’m currently open for: `Full Time Software Engineering Positions`, this is [MY WEBSITE](https://alustos.us).
 - Always `learning new things` always `coding new things`.
 You can check my small coding projects [here](https://github.com/andre-motta/random)